Learn how to invest in Rivian stock once the IPO arrives. Get access to select IPOs with Tradestation, which offers free

 When is the Rivian IPO date?

 The Rivian IPO date is currently unknown.
 Private funding has covered its employee, product development, and production costs so far.

-CEO and founder RJ Scaringe said in November 2020 (video below) the company is focused on the product and back-end operations for the next year, indicating there is no immediate focus on an IPO.
+In November 2020, CEO and Rivian founder RJ Scaringe said the company is focused on the product and back-end operations for the next year, indicating there is no immediate focus on an IPO (video below).